Why a Spinet piano is different than Upright Pianos

 Spinets have short strings which negatively impacts the tonal quality in the following ways:

-In layman's terms, the main difference in the sound quality of a Spinet Piano is that it resembles that of a toy only appropriate for home use to those who need a nice aesthetic for their living room.
+In Layman's Terms, the significant difference in the sound quality of a Spinet Piano resembles a toy only appropriate for home use.
+Spinets are largely for those who need a good looking furniture piece for their living room.

 How can you tell a piano is a Spinet?

 The tall tale sign that a piano is a Spinet is when the music shelf protrudes much higher than the top of the lid.
-Generally, the top half of the music shelf that holds the sheet music stick out above the rest of the piano.
+Generally, the top half of the music shelf that holds the sheet music sits above the rest of the piano.

-Some of the cabinet designs look similar to console pianos, so there is not much telling them apart from the outside other than height, and music shelf protrusion on top.
+Some of the cabinet designs look similar to console pianos, so there is not much telling them apart from the outside other than the height of the cabinet, and the protrusion of the music shelf on top.

 Is the action of a Spinet different than an Upright?

-At the backs of the keys there are "drop stickers" to transfer the momentum of the key about a foot away to an area where the action operates with minimal space and functions just below the keys.
+At the backs of the keys these "drop stickers" transfer the momentum of the key about a foot away to an area where the action operates with minimal space.
+All of this takes place in a compact area just below the keys.

-In addition, there is reduced control due to the shorter keys making it impossible to play intermediate pieces properly.
+In addition, pianists have reduced key control due to their shortened keys.
+Shorter keys make it nearly impossible to play advanced musical passages adequetely.

 Which Brands made Spinets?

-The two largest brands in the world of Spinets were Wurlitzer or Baldwin Acrosonic.
+The two largest brands in the world that produced Spinets were Wurlitzer and Baldwin Acrosonic.

-These were once a popular choice during the Great Depression because they were economically viable for families during that time period.
+These were once the most popular choice for young families during the Great Depression.
+This is primarily due to the economic viability to own an in-home musical instrument for families during that time period.

 How does an Upright sound different than a Spinet?

-With the piano strings being much larger it is actually possible to achieve a truly good sound unlike with small pianos.
+With the piano strings being much larger it's actually possible to achieve a fuller sound, unlike with small pianos.
+The sound has the ability to reverberate through the resonant Sitka Spruce soundboard along with the other high-quality materials built into better pianos.

 How do Upright Pianos look different than Spinets?

-The height of larger uprights makes it so that the music shelf isn't the highest point of the piano, the lid of the cabinet is the highest point on this piano.
+The height of larger uprights makes it so that the music shelf isn't the highest point of the piano (like in a spinet).
+The top lid of the cabinet in an upright pianos is the highest point on a larger upright piano.

-While the cabinet characteristics between an Upright Piano and a Spinet may be similar, taller pianos are not Spinets.
+While the cabinet characteristics between an Upright Piano and a Spinet may be similar, taller pianos are never Spinets!
+Only the shortest vertical pianos that you see would likely be spinets.

 How is the action of an Upright Piano different than a Spinet?

-A good piano should have a full sized action like many professional upright pianos are equipped with.
+A good piano should have a full sized action, which many professional upright pianos are equipped.
+The type of action makes a huge difference in the overall feel of the key for the piano player.

-The action of a console has less control than a studio upright, however it is acceptable to start piano lessons on a console as opposed to a Spinet.
+The action of a console offers less control for the pianist than does a studio upright, however, it's more acceptable to start piano lessons on a console as opposed to a Spinet.
+Spinets are unsuitable for piano lessons as a whole.

 What’s the difference of Spinets vs. Upright Pianos?

-If one is thinking of giving away a Spinet it is wise to reconsider by properly disposing the instrument instead of off-loading it to anyone willing to take it.
+If one is thinking of giving away a Spinet, it's wise to reconsider by properly disposing the instrument instead of off-loading it to anyone willing to take it.
+Donating spinets, much like any inferior good, will get disposed of as soon as getting a better piano is feasible.

-As for donations, it is far better to get the least expensive small Upright Piano refurbished or new from a piano store and offer it as a proper donation than to be opportunistic by getting rid of a Spinet under the guise of a donation.
+As for donations, it's far better to get the least expensive small Upright Piano refurbished or new from a piano store and offer it as a proper donation than to be opportunistic by getting rid of a Spinet under the guise of a donation.

-At the end of the day, it is not respectable to call a Spinet an Upright Piano because there are important distinctions between the two that may not necessarily be common sense.
+At the end of the day, it's not accurate to call a Spinet an Upright Piano because there are significant distinctions between the two that may not necessarily be widely known.
+It's best to verify this information with a professional or a piano player who's willing to look inside the cabinet at the mechanisms within.

-I hope that this blog article helped you navigate the differences as well as shed some light on what piano tuners see, hear, and feel anytime a Spinet is mentioned in conversation.
+I hope that this blog article helped you navigate the differences between upright pianos and spinet pianos.
+Additionally I hope it has shed some light onto what piano tuners see, hear, and feel anytime a Spinet is mentioned in a casual conversation.

 If you have any further questions please contact me and I will be happy to assist you in what you may need.